National Magazine Awards

 The National Magazine Awards, also known as the Ellie Awards, honor print and digital publications that consistently demonstrate superior execution of editorial objectives, innovative techniques, noteworthy enterprise and imaginative design.
 Originally limited to print magazines, the awards now recognize magazine-quality journalism published in any medium.
 They are sponsored by the American Society of Magazine Editors (ASME) in association with Columbia University Graduate School of Journalism, and are administered by ASME in New York City.
 The awards have been presented annually since 1966.

 The Ellie Awards are judged by magazine journalists and journalism educators selected by the administrators of the awards.
 More than 300 judges participate every year.
-Each judge is assigned to a judging group that averages 15 judges, including a judging leader.
 Each judging group chooses five finalists (seven in Reporting and Feature Writing); the same judging group selects one of the finalists to be the winner of the Ellie Award in that category.
 Judging results are subject to the approval of the National Magazine Awards Board, which is composed of current and former officers of ASME, the dean of the Columbia University Graduate School of Journalism, and veteran judges.

 Finalists in each of the Ellie Award categories receive certificates of recognition.
 The winner in each category receives a reproduction of Alexander Calder's stabile "Elephant", the symbol of the awards since 1970.
 Among the notable changes for 2017 are the expansion of the Design and Photography categories to include digital entries and the suspension of the Fiction award.